Mee42/community-bot/GIT.md

 `cd community-bot`  :  move into the cloned directory, all git commands must be run from here

 `git checkout -b *branch name*`  :  Create a new branch and move into it.
-This is the branch you will do all of your work
+This is the branch you will do all of your work<br>
-<br>**Note: the default branch is called `Master`.
+**Note: the default branch is called `Master`.
 Never, ever work on `master`**

 Here is where you will start coding.
-Every time you finish a block of code (like, a commmand), follow the below steps and commit.
+Every time you finish a block of code (like, a command), follow the below steps and commit.
 This creates a sort of "checkpoint".
 For more information on how often you should commit, read [this](https://stackoverflow.com/questions/107264/how-often-to-commit-changes-to-source-control).
 <br>Just remember, **Don't commit code that doesn't actually work**.